Muhsin ibn Ali: Authenticity of the book

 Perhaps the earliest and most detailed Shia account of Umar's raid appears in the Kitab Sulaym ibn Qays (lit. 'book of Sulaym ibn Qays').
 The attribution of this collection of Shia hadiths to Sulaym, who might have been a close companion of Ali, is often rejected by Sunnis.
 On the other hand, when asked about it, the fifth Imam, Muhammad al-Baqir, is said to have confirmed the authenticity of the book.
 Nevertheless, there is no consensus among Shia theologians about the reliability of the whole book.
 After analyzing the text, Modarresi is of the view that the core of the text has been preserved and dates back to before 138 AH, while some parts of the book might be more recent, such as its prediction of black banners arriving from the East before the collapse of the Umayyads.
-At the same time, such instances of anachronism have been viewed by the Shia as prophesies on the part of the prophet and the Shia Imams, notes Khetia.
+At the same time, such instances of anachronism have been viewed by the Shia as prophesies on the part of Muhammad and the Shia Imams, notes Khetia.

 Attack

 Much of the post-Saqifa account in the Kitab Sulaym ibn Qays is similar to (Sunni) historical sources, but the book also contains explicit details of an alleged raid led by an impatient Umar on Fatima's house after multiple failed attempts to subdue Ali.
-The account is narrated on the authority of Salman, a close companion of both the prophet and Ali.
+The account is narrated on the authority of Salman, a close companion of both Muhammad and Ali.
 In the final standoff, according to this account, Fatima refused the mob entry into the house, after which an enraged Umar ignored Fatima's pleas and set the door on fire, pushing his way into the house.
 Upon Fatima's resistance, the account describes that Umar physically assaulted her with a sheathed sword.
 The mob soon overpowered Ali and dragged him away, striking Fatima again as she tried to prevent it.
 The account states that Fatima still carried the bruises from this raid when she died soon after.
 A slightly different version of the book also contains a reference to Fatima's miscarriage, according to Soufi.

 Kamil al-ziyarat

 Kamil al-ziyarat was compiled by al-Qummi, a distinguished Twelver traditionist.
-The book includes a hadith ascribed to the sixth Imam, Ja'far al-Sadiq, in which the prophet was informed during the Isra about the violent deaths of his family at the hands of Muslims.
+The book includes a hadith ascribed to the sixth Imam, Ja'far al-Sadiq, in which Muhammad was informed during the Isra about the violent deaths of his family at the hands of Muslims.
 For his daughter Fatima, the report mentions her miscarriage and death because of her injuries during a raid on her house.
 This tradition is reported on the authority of Hammad ibn Uthman, a well-known companion of al-Sadiq and a mainstream Shia.
 As a result, this tradition is again viewed as authentic in Twelver hadith circles.

 According to Khetia, this book contains the earliest reference to Fatima's miscarriage during Umar's raid.
 Alternatively, Soufi notes that a slightly different version of the Kitab Sulaym ibn Qays already refers to Fatima's miscarriage during the alleged attack.